SwissLife-OSS/mongo-extensions/README.md

 ```

 In the following Repository class example, we use the MongoDbContext to get the configured MongoDB collection.
-To get a proper configured collection, we use the MongoDbContext.

 ```csharp
 public class TagRepository : ITagRepository